 The new jury used (presumably) the correct theories to calculate this new award, and the result, while lower than the initial figure of $450 million, is a decided win for Apple.
 Read More

 Samsung has officially sought to end all of its claims requesting bans of Apple products in Europe, according to a company official.
 The decision comes on continued probing by the European Union's anti-trust body, on allegations that Samsung is abusing its standards-essential patents by seeking product bans for their infringement.
 Note that this does not mean Samsung has dropped its lawsuits - merely the injunction demands involved in them.

 Standards-essential patents have played a pretty important role in the mobile patent wars to date, though that role has been one which is increasingly under question.
+SEPs are patents on technologies that are used across broad parts of an industry (such as the underpinnings of 3G connectivity, for example), and because of their value as technological standards, are required to be licensed on a reasonable and non-discriminatory basis to anyone seeking such a license.
 Read More

 Breaking news coming out of California's Northern District Court tonight, as Judge Lucy Koh, who presided over the now-infamous Apple v.
 Samsung trial, has issued post-trial rulings on the parties' respective motions.

 Judge Koh ruled that no jury misconduct occurred during the Apple v.
 Samsung trial, and that she would refuse to entertain the issue further.
 The judge will not even hold an evidentiary hearing on the matter, meaning Samsung failed in even at the most basic level in arguing its case for a new trial on account of Vel Hogan's alleged biases.
 This issue can be appealed, but the bar for overturning a post-trial motion for a new trial on the grounds of juror misconduct is abuse of judicial discretion - meaning you can probably consider this issue dead and buried.
 Read More